 In all Canadian jurisdictions, including Saskatchewan, there are certain requirements to run as a candidate at an election or to establish a registered political party.

-Before seeking nomination or being a candidate in a provincial election, it is your responsibility to ensure you are in compliance with any policies or guidelines established by your employer with respect to political activities.
+Before seeking nomination or being a candidate in a provincial election or by-election, it is your responsibility to ensure you are in compliance with any policies or guidelines established by your employer with respect to political activities.
 For example, if you work in the federal, provincial or municipal sector or hold a public appointment or office, there may be legislation related to employee participation in the electoral process.

 The Legislative Assembly of Saskatchewan also provides information on becoming an MLA: